-It’s been at least a month since most states and US cities have set shelter-in-place guidelines.
-Museums are still closed and their visitors are still at home.
-One of the silver linings is watching how clever and empathetic museum professionals have risen to the challenge of keeping their missions alive and their audiences engaged.
-One of my personal favorite resulting museum projects is the deceptively simple Zoom backgrounds offered by North Carolina Museum of Art.
-Zoom is certainly having its moment as people are forced to work from home, and by offering attractive images to use, NCMA is showing that it knows where its users are right now, which is at home, probably stressed, and longing to stay connected to their favorite places to which they can’t physically go right now.
+One of the silver linings of the 2020 shutdowns was watching how clever museum professionals rose to the challenge of keeping their missions alive and their audiences engaged.
+One of our favorite efforts of such museum projects was the deceptively simple Zoom backgrounds offered by North Carolina Museum of Art.
+Zoom became so much more important to our lives as people were forced to work from home.
+By offering attractive images to use, NCMA is showed that it knew where its users were—at home, probably stressed, and longing to stay connected to their favorite places to which they couldn’t physically go.

-I got in touch with Kat Harding, NCMA’s public relations manager, who has been coordinating and producing not just the Zoom backgrounds, but so much more.
-She and her colleagues have been creating topical content to frame the museum’s stories, soliciting (and receiving!) user-generated content from fans at home, and sending virtual flowers to neighboring museums.
+Kat Harding, NCMA’s public relations manager, coordinated and produced the Zoom backgrounds.
+She and her colleagues created topical content to frame the museum’s stories, solicited user-generated content from fans at home, and sent virtual flowers to neighboring museums.

 Q. Having content to share is usually not a problem for museums, but how have you been able to repurpose and recontextualize existing content to respond to this moment?